Heritage Commerce (HTBK)

 Seth Fonti, Executive Vice President and Chief Financial Officer

 Seth Fonti was appointed Executive Vice President and Chief Financial Officer of Heritage Commerce Corp and Heritage Bank of Commerce, effective July 24, 2025.
 He brings over two decades of financial and strategic leadership experience from global and domestic banking institutions.
-Most recently, he served as Managing Director and Head of Strategy, Corporate Development, and Strategic Finance for MUFG Americas Holding Corporation.
-His previous experience includes roles with Macquarie Capital, Fox-Pitt Kelton, and J.P.
-Morgan, where he advised on significant mergers and acquisitions, capital markets, and strategic transactions.
+Most recently, Mr. Fonti served as Managing Director and Head of Strategy, Corporate Development, and Strategic Finance for MUFG Americas Holding Corporation.
+In this role, he was responsible for developing and leading transformative initiatives across strategy, financial planning, organizational effectiveness, balance sheet optimization, risk management, and capital planning.

 Thomas A. Sa, Executive Vice President and Chief Operating Officer

-Thomas (Tom) A. Sa joined Heritage Commerce Corp and Heritage Bank of Commerce in 2024 as Executive Vice President and Chief Operating Officer.
-He previously served as President, Chief Operating Officer, and Chief Financial Officer at California BanCorp and California Bank of Commerce, which merged with Southern California Bancorp in July 2024.
-Before that, he held various executive roles at Bridge Capital Holdings and its subsidiary, Bridge Bank, N.A., from its inception in 2001 through and post its merger with Western Alliance Bank in 2015.
+Thomas A. Sa joined Heritage Commerce Corp and Heritage Bank of Commerce in 2024 as Executive Vice President and Chief Operating Officer.
+He also served as Interim Chief Financial Officer as of November 2024.
+Prior to Heritage, Mr. Sa held roles as Chief Financial Officer and Chief Operating Officer at California BanCorp and California Bank of Commerce, eventually becoming President of both in 2023.
+He also had a career at Bridge Capital Holdings and Bridge Bank, N.A., holding various executive roles from the company's inception in 2001 through its merger with Western Alliance Bank in 2015.

 AI Analysis | Feedback